b3j0f/aop/docs/index.rst

 Limitations
 -----------

-- do not weave on builtin classes
+- does not weave on builtin classes
+- does not weave on classes on python versions >= 3.3

 State of the art
 ----------------